cisco-asp-web/SONiC/lab_1/lab_1_guide.md

 ### 2.6 PortChannel (LACP)

 A PortChannel bundles multiple physical links into a single logical interface using LACP.
-In the EVPN lab, PortChannels are also used for multihoming with a shared ESI.
+In the EVPN lab, PortChannels are also used for multihoming with a shared Ethernet Segment Identifier (ESI).

 **Run:**